-Vaginismus is a fairly common condition but causes untold pain, upset and distress for both women and their partners. making sexual intercourse painful or impossible.
+Vaginismus is a common condition, making sexual intercourse painful or impossible.
 However, with the correct treatment, the symptoms of vaginismus can be alleviated and even resolved.
 Combined with help from specialist healthcare professionals and using sex toys, you will hopefully be enjoying pleasureable sex again.

 Enjoy the benefits of using "jiggle balls" to both tone your pelvic floor muscles and experience intense orgasms too.

 Having a baby doesn't mean you need to give up on your sex life.
 By making simple changes to how and when you have sex, you will soon be enjoying great sex again, and perhaps making more babies.

 Some women have regular menstrual cycles and a light flow, while others have heavy periods and suffer badly from stomach cramps.
 Medical care, vitamins supplements, and even orgasms can help to alleviate severe symptoms caused by a woman's menstrual cycle.

 How many times have you heard the phrase “She's hormonal” to explain the way a woman may be behaving?

 Research has shown that massaging the perineum antenatally from 35 weeks gestation reduces the likelihood of perineal trauma during vaginal births such as tears which require suturing and it can reduce perineal pain post delivery.
 (Beckmann and Garrett 2006)

 A study conducted by The University of Adelaide in Australia (2013) has found that women who suffer from urinary incontinence aged 43-65 years are more likely to be depressed than women aged 65-89 years.